Timothy Dwight and Yale: The Making of a University

 It is hard to capture all the specifics of the life of this tireless laborer; he worked hard, and accomplished much.
 But the wellsprings of his life one can more readily identify: he loved his Savior, and the students entrusted to him.
 These motives set his life in motion, and Yale, and indeed the nation, were profoundly affected.

-Stephen J. Ahn, JE ’96
+Stephen J. Ahn, Jonathan Edwards ’96

 © 2001 The Yale Standard Committee